mbwatson/dockerized-django-postgres-nginx/README.md

 - the build instructions come from the `Dockerfile` inside the project root (detailed above);
 - the development server starts, accessible on port 8000 (this is the default, so no surprise here);
-- the entire project directory is mounted as a volume inside the container
+- the entire project directory is mounted as a volume inside the container;
 - and we set the environment variable indicating that Django should use the development environment settings module.
+-

 ### Production

 The production situation is a little more involved but still quite simple.
-We start three services: our application, its database, and a webserver.
-Spin these containers up with `docker-compose -f docker-compose.prod.yml up`, which constructs the services according to the `docker-compose.prod.yml` file show here.
+We start three services: our application (`webapp`), its database (`db`), and a webserver (`server`).
+These containers are spun up according to the `docker-compose.prod.yml` file show here.

 ```
 # ./docker-compose.prod.yml